Brad420169/QUT_ROV_Digital_Twin/README.md

 REAL_SCALE_TRAJ_FORWARD = 0.5    # real vehicle is faster than the DT predicts
 REAL_SCALE_DEPTH_KP     = 1.0    # transfers directly
 ```

-`1.0` means the value transfers unchanged. **Anything that is not 1.0 is a
-measured DT fidelity gap**, and this block is intended as the record of
-where simulation and reality diverge.

 Scalers apply in real mode only; simulation always runs unscaled.
 They are
 resolved once at startup in `teleop_controller._resolve_scaling()`, so no
 control path branches on mode.
 Changing one requires a restart, not just a
 rebuild — the PID objects are constructed with the scaled gains.

-One caveat worth understanding: scaling a *command* (like trajectory surge)
-is a clean operation.
-Scaling a *gain* changes loop dynamics, not just
-magnitude, and is only strictly valid if the plant differs by a pure gain —
-which it will not, given different thrust curves, added mass, and drag.
-Expect the depth gains to need individual tuning rather than one shared
-factor.

 ---